juliavekim/juliavekim/README.md

 - 👋 Hi, I'm @juliavekim!
-- 👀 I'm interested in applied ML & AI, especially to personalised education
+- 👀 I'm interested in developing data-driven ML algorithms
 - 📚 I'm currently studying at MIT
-- 🌱 I'm currently working as a Research Assistant, fortunate to be advised by Professor Dimitris Bertsimas
+- 🌱 I'm currently working as a Research Assistant
 - 📫 You can reach me at julia225@mit.edu
-- ⭐ Echoing Dr Bertsimas, (1) Be positive, (2) Have high aspirations ("a can-do attitude"), (3) Have a good heart!